brain-labs/brainstation/README.md

 [![GPL Licence](https://badges.frapsoft.com/os/gpl/gpl.png?v=103)](https://opensource.org/licenses/GPL-3.0/)

 # BrainStation
-> Perhaps the smallest full-working video game console for Arduino based on the NES Emulator [`jamulator`](https://github.com/andrewrk/jamulator).
-It is also a proof of concept for the [Brainduino interpreter](https://github.com/brain-labs/brainduino)
+> Perhaps the smallest full-working video game console for Arduino based on the NES Emulator and the project [`jamulator`](https://github.com/andrewrk/jamulator).
+It is also a proof of concept for the [Brainduino interpreter](https://github.com/brain-labs/brainduino), an interpreter of the [Brain Language](https://github.com/brain-labs/brain) targetting Arduino.

 # <img src="./img/table_of_contents.png" alt="table of contents">